mikecybersec/SOC-Compass/docs/soc_compass.rst

 **Data Storage**

-Currently, SOC Compass utilizes browser-based storage:
+Currently, SOC Compass utilises browser-based storage:

 - **localStorage API** - All assessment data, workspaces, and user preferences are stored locally in your browser
 - **Storage Limit** - 5MB per browser, which is sufficient for multiple assessments and workspaces